shunaMcCallum/gym_app_project/README.md

    This will seed the database with some dummy data.

-4. Finally, still in the terminal run the following command: flask run
+4. Finally, still in the terminal run the following comma

+nd:
+      flask run

    And click on the link that comes up to open the app in your web browser.